mjohnmadison/hashchecker/README.md

 # TODO:
 - Add a check for internet connection.
 I've had it just reboot every 30 minutes until my internet came back.
 Probably should just wait and check network again.
+- Log to a file, winblows doesn't have a huge buffer to scroll back on